drupal-docker/php/README.md

 Proof of concept

 # Credits
-Drupal PHP images where built on the top of official [PHP images](https://hub.docker.com/r/_/php/).
-Thanks to people from Docker community for official [Drupal image](https://hub.docker.com/r/_/drupal/).
+"PHP for Drupal" images were built on the top of official [PHP images](https://hub.docker.com/r/_/php/).
+Big kudos to people from Docker community for official [Drupal image](https://hub.docker.com/r/_/drupal/).